Introduction

 Arthritis

 A study involving people with rheumatoid arthritis compared the effects of multiple sessions of different cold therapy modalities, including localized cryotherapy, whole-body cryotherapy at -76ºF (-60ºC), or whole-body cryotherapy at -166ºF (-110ºC).
-All of the participants received individual physical therapy or engaged in low-impact group exercise.
+All participants received individual physical therapy or engaged in low-impact group exercise.
 Pain, assessed using a visual analog score, decreased in all treatment groups.
-Compared to baseline, the pain score decreased by 11 points with local cryotherapy, three points with whole-body cryotherapy at -76ºF (-60ºC), and 24 points with whole-body cryotherapy at -166ºF (110ºC).[70]
+Compared to baseline, the pain score decreased by 11 points with local cryotherapy, three points with whole-body cryotherapy at -76ºF (-60ºC), and 24 points with whole-body cryotherapy at -166ºF (110ºC).[68]

 A separate study compared whole-body cryotherapy to traditional rehabilitation in postmenopausal women.
-Roughly half of the women received whole-body cryotherapy, and the remainder underwent a traditional rehabilitation program.
-After the treatments, both groups exhibited similar improvements in pain and disease activity, fatigue, time of walking, and the number of steps over a distance of 50 meters.[71]
+Roughly half of the women received whole-body cryotherapy; the remainder underwent a traditional rehabilitation program.
+After the treatments, both groups exhibited similar improvements in pain and disease activity, fatigue, time of walking, and the number of steps over a distance of 50 meters.[69]
 The pro-inflammatory molecules IL-6 and TNF-α decreased in both groups.

 Exercise-associated inflammation

-A study in male athletes found that whole-body cryotherapy altered immunological parameters such as muscle enzymes and cytokine levels.
-The men maintained their regular training regimen, which involved both resistance and aerobic exercise, and underwent two-minute cryotherapy sessions once daily for five days.
+A study involving male athletes found that whole-body cryotherapy altered immunological parameters such as muscle enzymes and cytokine levels.
+The men maintained their regular training regimen, which involved resistance and aerobic exercise, and underwent two-minute cryotherapy sessions once daily for five days.
 Compared to baseline, the men's circulating C-reactive protein (a marker of inflammation) concentrations remained stable, but IL-10, an anti-inflammatory cytokine, increased, and the pro-inflammatory cytokines IL-2 and IL-8 decreased.
-In addition, creatine kinase and lactate dehydrogenase, which are markers of muscle damage, decreased.[74]
+In addition, creatine kinase and lactate dehydrogenase, markers of muscle damage, decreased.[72]

-Elite marathon runners who underwent whole-body cryotherapy after a running session had lower C-reactive protein levels than runners who underwent passive recovery.
+Elite marathon runners who underwent whole-body cryotherapy after a running session had lower C-reactive protein levels than runners who experienced passive recovery.
 The two modalities were completed immediately after the exercise and at 24, 48, 72, and 96 hours afterward.
 C-reactive protein peaked at 24 hours after running in both groups.
 However, compared to pre-exercise levels, C-reactive protein increased by 123 percent with whole-body-cryotherapy and 515 percent with passive recovery at 24 hours.
-At 72 hours post-exercise, the C-reactive protein levels returned to baseline levels with whole-body cryotherapy, but levels persisted with passive recovery.
+At 72 hours post-exercise, the C-reactive protein levels returned to baseline with whole-body cryotherapy, but levels persisted with passive recovery.
 The pro-inflammatory mediator IL-1 beta and the anti-inflammatory mediator IL-10 peaked one hour post-exercise in both recovery groups.
-However, whole-body cryotherapy was associated with a greater decrease in IL-1 beta and a greater increase in IL-1ra, a cytokine inhibitor that reduces the pro-inflammatory response, one hour post-exercise compared to passive recovery.[75]
+However, whole-body cryotherapy was associated with a greater decrease in IL-1 beta and a greater increase in IL-1ra, a cytokine inhibitor that reduces the pro-inflammatory response, one hour post-exercise compared to passive recovery.[73]

 Microbiome